leslie255/sharklang/README.md

 }
 ```

-Note that the break statement and if statement hasn't been implemented yet, so for now you can only use inline assembly to break out of a loop:
+Note that the break statement hasn't been implemented yet, so for now you can only use inline assembly to break out of a loop:
 ``` Swift
 func main() -> int32 {
     let a: uint64 = 0;